couchbase/cbgt/IDEAS.md

 Let's "follow a request" through the system of a user creating a logical full-text index.
-The user supplies inputs of data source bucket, indexType, indexName, indexParams, using a client SDK that eventually communicates with some cbft instance (doesn't matter which one).
+The user supplies inputs of data source bucket, indexType, indexName, indexParams, using a client SDK that eventually communicates with some cbgt instance (doesn't matter which one).

-10 Then Manager.CreateIndex() on that cbft instance is invoked with the creation arguments.
+10 Then Manager.CreateIndex() on that cbgt instance is invoked with the creation arguments.

 20 The Manager saves logical full-text instance configuration data (aka, a new IndexDef) to the Cfg system.

-30 The Cfg store should have enough "watcher" or pub/sub capability so that any other subscribed cbft instances can hear about the news that the Cfg has changed.
+30 The Cfg store should have enough "watcher" or pub/sub capability so that any other subscribed cbgt instances can hear about the news that the Cfg has changed.

-40 So, Planners across the various cbft nodes across the cbft cluster will be awoken (hey, something changed, there's (re-)planning needed).
+40 So, Planners across the various cbgt nodes across the cbgt cluster will be awoken (hey, something changed, there's (re-)planning needed).

-50 ASIDE: By the way, each cbft instance or process has its own unique, persistent cbft-ID (like a UUID, likely saved in the dataDir somewhere).
+50 ASIDE: By the way, each cbgt instance or process has its own unique, persistent cbgt-ID (like a UUID, likely saved in the dataDir somewhere).

-52 And all those cbft-ID's will also be listed in the Cfg.
+52 And all those cbgt-ID's will also be listed in the Cfg.

-53 That is, when a cbft instance starts up it writes its cbft-ID and related instance data (like, here's my address, and I have N cpus and M amount of RAM here) to the Cfg.
+53 That is, when a cbgt instance starts up it writes its cbgt-ID and related instance data (like, here's my address, and I have N cpus and M amount of RAM here) to the Cfg.

-54 Those brand new cbft instances, however, are not engaged right away.
-Only some subset of cbft-ID's, however, will be explicitly listed as "wanted" by the user or sysadmin.
+54 Those brand new cbgt instances, however, are not engaged right away.
+Only some subset of cbgt-ID's, however, will be explicitly listed as "wanted" by the user or sysadmin.
 This is akin to how Couchbase Server has an extra step between Add Server and Rebalance.

-56 The sysadmin can use some API's to mark some subset of the known cbft instances as "wanted" in the Cfg.
+56 The sysadmin can use some API's to mark some subset of the known cbgt instances as "wanted" in the Cfg.

 58 END ASIDE.

-60 Each awoken (or "kicked") Planner in a cbft instance will work independently of its concurrent peers in the cluster.
+60 Each awoken (or "kicked") Planner in a cbgt instance will work independently of its concurrent peers in the cluster.

-70 The Planner takes input of logical full-text configuration (the IndexDef's), the list of wanted cbft-instances, and version info.
+70 The Planner takes input of logical full-text configuration (the IndexDef's), the list of wanted cbgt-instances, and version info.

 72 If any of the above inputs changes, the Planner needs to be re-awoken and re-run.

-80 The Planner functionally (in a deterministic, mathematical function sense) computes an assignment of partitions (in this case, vbuckets) to PIndexes and then also functionally assigns those PIndexes to cbft instances.
+80 The Planner functionally (in a deterministic, mathematical function sense) computes an assignment of partitions (in this case, vbuckets) to PIndexes and then also functionally assigns those PIndexes to cbgt instances.

-90 So, there are N indepedent Planners running across the cbft cluster that independently see something needs to be planned, and assumming the planning algorithm is deterministic, each Planner instance should come up with the same plan, the same determinstic calculation results, no matter where it's running on whatever cbft node.
+90 So, there are N indepedent Planners running across the cbgt cluster that independently see something needs to be planned, and assumming the planning algorithm is deterministic, each Planner instance should come up with the same plan, the same determinstic calculation results, no matter where it's running on whatever cbgt node.

 92 ASIDE: what about cases of versioning, where some newer software versions, not yet deployed and running homogenously on every node,